zkutasi/zkutasi.github.io/ESXi/index.md

     8086  a102  d3d0  false
     ```

-        1. If you need to check yours, issue the follwing commands
+      1. If you need to check yours, issue the following commands

     ```
     lspci
     lspci -n
     ```

       1. Check for your controller name in the first, and the matching line in the second output.
 Your data needed is there.

     1. Reboot the ESXi box